Comox Valley Food Policy Council

 The CVFPC is:

-1. Supporting a regional agricultural area and food security plan process as needed;
+- Supporting a regional agricultural area and food security plan process as needed

-2. Supporting other Official Community Plans (OCP), Regional Growth Strategies (RGS), plus municipal and regional planning processes (in 2020, we are supporting the Courtenay OCP process);
+- Supporting other Official Community Plans (OCP), the Regional Growth Strategy (RGS) and municipal and regional planning processes

 What is a Food Policy Council?